 Welcome to Clear Intentions’ Muscle Testing App

-Thank you for downloading the muscle testing app.
-We are glad you did.
-You are here because you have some questions but before we answer your questions, let's talk about Applied Kinesiology or Muscle Testing.
+Thank you for downloading the muscle testing app!
+We know that you probably have some questions about it, but first, let’s talk about Applied Kinesiology or Muscle Testing.
 What it is and how does it work?

 Applied Kinesiology or Muscle Testing

-Performing a simple muscle test on yourself can be as easy or difficult as you make it.
-It all depends on your willingness to stay open and believe in something new and different.
-A simple “self” muscle test involves asking your body questions by testing the muscle response in your fingers.
-For example, you may want to know if you are on the right track with your values or congruent with your wants.
+Performing a simple muscle test on yourself can be easy or difficult.
+It all depends on your willingness to be open to something new and different.
+A simple “self muscle test” involves asking your body questions by testing the muscle response in your fingers.
+For example, you may want to know if you are on the right track with your values or if those values are congruent with your wants.